FreeRidePGH/BikeBinder/README.markdown

 While we do not have an official guideline for the UI, I want feedback and suggestions to go here.
 I will start listing ideas and notes I have about what will keep our interface uncluttered and what will make it intuitive and easy to use.

 ### UI Todos
--standardize visual elements to represent different interactions with the bike binder. eg, a blue underline link represents a Navigational action such as going to the Bikes index page.
+- standardize visual elements to represent different interactions with the bike binder. eg, a blue underline link represents a Navigational action such as going to the Bikes index page.
--rounded buttons represent actions that have to to with creating and editing data
+- rounded buttons represent actions that have to to with creating and editing data eg, The Submit Note, Create New Bike buttons represent instantiating new comment or bike objects
-	  eg, The Submit Note, Create New Bike buttons represent instantiating new comment or bike objects -use icons effectively.
+- use icons effectively.
 We want them to help guide the user experience and not act only as eye candy. eg, a blue, underlined anchor may represent an action that manipulates data, so an icon can cue the user of the extra option.
 See one in use on the single bike overview page.
--sensible color scheme.
+- sensible color scheme.
 Bootstrap is too minimalist.

 ### Future inspirations
--visual diagrams/photos demonstrating bike measurement jargon?
+- visual diagrams/photos demonstrating bike measurement jargon?
--display the bike color when rendering a bike view
+- display the bike color when rendering a bike view
 - bike/freeride branding elements? bike with wings logo faded in background of header on certain pages?

 --------------------------------------------